-Deferred rental costs that are directly related to revenue from a specific operating lease should be amortized over the lease term.
-Deferred rental costs that are not directly related to revenue from a specific operating lease should be amortized to expenses over the period of expected benefit; the period of amortization should begin when the project is substantially completed and held available for occupancy.
-Estimated unrecoverable amounts of unamortized deferred rental costs associated with a lease or group of leases should be charged to expenses when it becomes probable that the leases will be terminated.
+12. Deferred rental costs that are directly related to revenue from a specific operating lease should be amortized over the lease term.
+The total amount of deferred rental costs that are not directly related to revenue from a specific operating lease should be amortized to expenses over the period of expected benefits; the period of amortization should begin when the project is substantially completed and held available for occupancy (see paragraph 18).
+Unamortized deferred rental costs associated with a terminated lease or group of leases should be charged to expenses when the leases are terminated.